-SDGFP Senior Wildlife Biologist for Wildlife Diversity was invited to be a member of the Northern Great Plains Piping Plover Recovery Team (Team) in 2010.
+GFP Senior Wildlife Biologist for Wildlife Diversity participated on the Northern Great Plains Piping Plover Recovery Team (Team) from 2010 - 2016.
 The Team's primary task was to assist in the revision of the Northern Great Plains Piping Plover Recovery Plan.
-The Team included representatives from state and federal wildlife agencies and research entities with experience with this species in the Northern Great Plains.
-The earlier recovery plan was finalized in 1988 (U.S. Fish and Wildlife Service 1988).
-The Team effort was led by USFWS wildlife biologists in North Dakota.
-The resulting draft recovery plan (Draft Plan) was published in the Federal Register on March 16, 2016, with 60 days allowed for public comment (U.S. Fish and Wildlife Service 2016).
-USFWS wildlife biologists in North Dakota subsequently met with Team members by conference call to discuss questions and comments from the public.
+The draft recovery plan (Draft Plan) was published in the Federal Register in 2016 (U.S. Fish and Wildlife Service 2016).
 In January 2018, the USFWS informed Team members of the USFWS's intent to revise the Draft Plan and prepare a species report and recovery implementation strategy, to be available for public comment during the spring of 2018.
-As of the time of this status review update (September 2020), neither of these documents has been shared with Team members, and their development status is unknown.